Menu

 01

-Client-Centered Advocacy: Helping clients overcome barriers to resources and facilitating engagement in meaningful occupation.
+Helping clients overcome barriers to resources and facilitating engagement in meaningful occupations.

 02